God never made a Canola plant, so where does Canola Oil really come from?

 Let’s get down to some facts about Canola Oil / Rapeseed.

-Rapeseed, the most toxic of all food plants suddenly through breeding was made safe?
+Rapeseed, the most toxic of all food plants suddenly through genetic manipulation was made safe?
 The poisonous weed has been shown to cause emphysema, respiratory distress, anemia, constipation, irritability, and blindness in both animals and humans, is suddenly safe?
 One has to ask if God created a plant to be poisonous is it correct to think that man can change this just through some ability of his own?

 I looked at bottles of canola oil in the grocery store and did not find any “CAUTION or Enviromental Hazards” warnings on the labels.
-All I saw was that they contained 100% canola oil.
-How can an item be hazardous for humans and animals at 96% purity, but appear safe for humans and animals at 100% purity?

 Avoid Canola Oil at all costs.